ringcentral/ringcentral-api-docs/docs/team-messaging/manual/formatting.md

 | `value` | string | The text value of the field.
 It may contain standard markup and must be escaped as normal.
 May be multi-line. |
 | `short` | boolean | An optional flag indicating whether the value is short enough to be displayed side-by-side with other values. |

-## Glipdown: a RingCentral flavor of Markdown
+## Mini-Markdown: a RingCentral flavor of Markdown

 RingCentral supports a simplified version of Markdown to assist in the formatting of text within a message.
 The following syntaxes are supported for post attachments in addition to post bodies.